sl-solution/InMemoryDatasets.jl/docs/src/man/tutorial.md

 julia> filewriter("flights.csv", flights)
 ```

-To write the formatted values, you need to use `filwriter` with `mapformats = true` option.
+To write the formatted values, you need to use `filewriter` with `mapformats = true` option.
 For more information, see `?filewriter`.